osherjacobs/LabWork_Findings/BADRECON_README.md

 ---

+## Development Note

+Portions of this codebase were generated with assistance from Anthropic's Claude LLM.
+The overall architecture, module design, custom parsers, detection framing, integration, and final implementation are the original work of the author.
+No proprietary, closed-source, or unlicensed code was used.

 ## Disclaimer

 This tool is intended for authorized security testing, research, and defensive analysis only.
 Users are responsible for ensuring compliance with applicable laws and organizational policies.